zp20945/Group-project-CE903_HR/README.md

 - CSV file containing HRV metrics for each video stimulus for each participant.

 ---
-## Poincaré Plot Analysis (`PointcarePlot_v3.py`)  Run this code for intervals filtered data and whole video to then proceed to comparissions
+## Poincaré Plot Analysis (`PointcarePlot_v3.py`)  !Run this code for intervals filtered data and whole video to then proceed to comparissions!
 ### **Objective**
 - Generate **Poincaré plots** for visual HRV analysis.
 - Compute **SD1**, **SD2**, and **Parasympathetic Index**.